markhughes/hm-platform/README.md

 	</tr>
 </table>

-## Human Made Platform
+## HM Platform

-This is the Human Made Platform library that should be included on all sites that are being hosted by Human Made.
+This is the HM (Human Made) Platform library that should be included on all sites that are being hosted by Human Made.
 This includes some plugins that are required for the hosting platform, however these _can_ be disabled if alternative versions of plugins are installed.

-See the [platform](http://engineering.hmn.md/platform/plugins/) page for details on the libraries that are included.
+See the [the wiki](https://github.com/markhughes/hm-platform/wiki) page for details on the libraries that are included.

 ### Install Instructions

 1. Add this repository to the content directory of the WordPress install, we recommend you add it as a git submodule.
-1. Require the `hm-platform/load.php` file from your `wp-config.php`.
+1. Require the `hm-platform/load.php` file from your `wp-config.php` before we include the `wp-settings.php` file at end.

 ### Configuring Activated Modules

-To optionally disable any of the platform modules, you can define the `global $hm_platform` variable setting any of the following to false:
+To optionally disable any of the platform modules, you can define the `global $hm_platform` variable setting any of the following to true or false.
+The defaults are as shown:

 ```php